merckey/bloomtree-allsome/README.md

 ```bash
 get_bfsize.sh fastalistfile
 ```
 Given a list of gzipped fasta files, report the distribution of kmer abundance.
-If a cutoff of _c_ is to be used for `bt count`, then the kmer count for abundances _c_ or greater should be used for bf_size.
+If the default cutoff of _c_ is to be used, the kmer count for abundances _c_ should be used for bf_size.

 # Building a ROAR-compressed tree

 The default compression scheme for SBT-AS is RRR.
 Alternatively, ROAR may be used.
-To use ROAR,  you just need to change the pipeline to use `bt compress-roar` instead of `bt compress-rrr-double`.
+To use ROAR, you just need to change the pipeline to use `bt compress-roar-single` instead of `bt compress-rrr-double`.

+However, there are some subtle differences in node management for ROAR-compressed trees.
+These are described in the step-by-step examples in example/README.md.

 # Parallel speedup of tree construction